mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

 # 2022

+1. Jung, M. C., Zhao, H., Dipnall, J., Gabbe, B., & Du, L. (2022).
+Uncertainty estimation for multi-view data: The power of seeing the whole picture. *Advances in Neural Information Processing Systems*, *35*, 6517-6530.
-1. Dong, J., Wang, L., Fang, Z., Sun, G., Xu, S., Wang, X., & Zhu, Q. (2022).
+2. Dong, J., Wang, L., Fang, Z., Sun, G., Xu, S., Wang, X., & Zhu, Q. (2022).
 Federated class-incremental learning.
 In *Proceedings of the IEEE/CVF conference on computer vision and pattern recognition* (pp. 10164-10173).
    - RG: Local and global forgetting under the incremental learning for federated setting.
    - Proposes a novel Global-Local Forgetting Compensation (GLFC) model, to learn a global class-incremental model for alleviating the catastrophic forgetting from both local and global perspectives
      -  address local forgetting at local clients (caused by class imbalance at the local clients) by designing